 One of my favorite ways to prepare vegetables is to roast them.
-I do any veggie I happen to have - whether fresh or even frozen - whole green beans, cauliflower, carrots, broccoli, Brussels Sprouts, sweet potatoes, grape tomatoes, zucchini, sugar snap peas - you get the idea.
+I do any veggie I happen to have - whether fresh or even frozen - whole green beans, cauliflower, carrots, broccoli, Brussels Sprouts, sweet potatoes, grape tomatoes, zucchini, sugar snap peas, any winter squash like butternut - you get the idea.
 I roast them at a lower temperature for a bit longer - just until they are tender and delicious.

 If you have "picky eaters" and want to include a vegetable they may balk at - like Brussels sprouts - why not combine them with carrots or sweet potatoes?
 They will be more likely to give them a try and the flavors beautifully balance each other out.
 Here's my basic recipe: